pingcap/blog/building-a-large-scale-distributed-storage-system-based-on-raft.md

 It's very common to sort keys in order.
 HBase keys are sorted in byte order, while MySQL keys are sorted in auto-increment ID order.
 For some storage engines, the order is natural.
 In the case of both log-structured merge-tree (LSM-Tree) and B-Tree, keys are naturally in order.

 ![Range-based sharding for data partitioning](media/range-based-sharding-for-data-partitioning.png)
-<center> Figure 2.
-Range-based sharding for data partitioning </center>
+<div class="caption-center"> Figure 2.
+Range-based sharding for data partitioning </div>

 In Figure 2 (source: [MongoDB uses range-based sharding to partition data](https://docs.mongodb.com/manual/core/ranged-sharding/)), the key space is divided into (minKey, maxKey).
 Each sharding unit (chunk) is a section of continuous keys.
 The advantage of range-based sharding is that the adjacent data has a high probability of being together (such as the data with a common prefix), which can well support operations like `range scan`.
 For example, HBase Region is a typical range-based sharding strategy.